nailbuster/myWebServerAsync/README.md

 features:

-It will try and connect to your AcessPoint, if not config/connect it will auto-start local AP like "myespxxxx".
+It will try and connect to your AccessPoint, if not config/connect it will auto-start local AP like "myespxxxx".
 You just connect to that AP with your phone/tablet and it will display Wifi connect configuration.
 (Uses captive DNS so you can just go to browser and type setup.com or "anything".com).  restart nodemcu after you've configured connection....

 Afterwards once device connected to your local router/internet.
 You go to it's local lan IP, or if your system supports mDNS you can type http://"device_name".local on your browser(device name is from setup from above).